Buying a property in Italy

 Once the price and terms for the purchase are agreed with the seller it’s time to sign the first contract (Compromesso).
 This is a contract that stipulates the sale price, when the final contract will be done etc. Once the contract is signed, the Compromesso binds both you and the seller to the sale.
 At this stage you are expected to pay a deposit (usually 10-15% of the sale price of the house) and our commission of 3 % + VAT (Minimum fee is € 3.000 + VAT).
 If you pull out after signing the compromesso you lose your deposit and commission payment.

-The final contract at the Notary’s office
+The final contract at the Notary

 Cost of buying a property in Italy

 As a rough guideline you need to calculate 10 % to the sale price of the property for the buying costs in Italy.
-The purchase tax will vary depending on if you will be a resident in Italy (Prima Casa) or if you plan to buy the property as a second house (Seconda Casa) and this of course affects the final buying costs.
+The purchase tax will vary depending on if you will be a resident in Italy (Prima Casa) or if you plan to buy property in Italy as a second house (Seconda Casa) and this of course affects the final buying costs.
 If you buy a property as Prima Casa you pay a purchase tax of 2% of the tax value of the property and if you buy as Seconda Casa you pay 9%.
 This differs in case you buy a new build which instead means that you will pay 4% VAT as Prima Casa and 10% VAT as Seconda Casa.

 The buying costs include: